The Most Romantic Restaurants in Old Town Alexandria

 Since 1973, Il Porto has been an Alexandria favorite for traditional Italian cuisine.
 This cozy corner restaurant features stone walls and a welcoming fireplace Enjoy the scratch-made pasta made daily and other classic entrees like Veal Marsala and Chicken Piccata.
 Il Porto offers all of your favorite Italian sweets, including cannoli, tartufo, and spumoni, as well as an extensive offering of after-dinner drinks.
 Il Porto also offers a fabulous wine list!

 127 N. Washington Street

 Old Town’s oldest French restaurant has been serving up romance and fine French cuisine since 1983.
 This intimate bistro will instantly transport you and your dining companion to Paris!
-Chef Chafour, who hails from Burgundy in the Loire Valley, creates all of your French favorites such as beef au poivre, salmon en croute, and bouillabase.
-Le Refuge offers a three-course, pre- or post-theatre pre-fixe meal ($34.95) Mondays through Thursdays (Le Refuge is closed on Sundays).
+Chef Chafour, who hails from Burgundy in the Loire Valley, creates all of your French favorites such as beef au poivre, salmon en croute, and bouillabaisse.
+Le Refuge offers a three-course, pre-or post-theatre pre-fixe meal ($34.95) Mondays through Thursdays (Le Refuge is closed on Sundays).
 Reservations are recommended.

 115 King Street

 This beautiful yet cozy space has been an Old Town favorite since 1979.
 Hosts Franco and Noe Landini offer Tuscan specialties such as Agnolotti alla Fiorentina, Calamari Fritti, and Linguine alle Pescator, as well as an extensive wine list.
-Its romantic atmosphere, complete with exposed brick, stone and wood walls, can’t be beat!
+Its romantic atmosphere, complete with exposed brick, stone, and wood walls, can’t be beaten!
 Outdoor dining is also available.
-Landini Brothers is open for lunch and dinner daily and offers valet parking on Friday and Saturday evenings.
+Landini Brothers are open for lunch and dinner daily.

 1600 Duke Street